markusmoenig/Eldiron/docs/docs/creator/actions.md

 *Shortcut: Ctrl/Cmd + E*

 Extrude selected direct 3D geometry faces by the configured amount.
-Select one or more faces with the Sector Tool, then use the action parameters to set the extrusion distance.
+Select one or more faces with the Sector / Face Tool, then use the action parameters to set the extrusion distance.

+### Face Cut Opening

+Cut a rectangular opening through the selected direct 3D geometry face and its opposite face.
+This creates front and back opening loops plus reveal faces, so walls and boxes keep real thickness around windows and doors.

 ### Face Inset